 - Visualizing the work brings opportunities for process improvement into focus and accelerates value delivery

 Learn More Hesselberg, Jorgen.
-Unlocking Agility: An Insider’s Guide to Agile Enterprise Transformation (Addison-Wesley Signature Series (Cohn)) Pearson Education.
-Kindle Edition.
+Unlocking Agility: An Insider’s Guide to Agile Enterprise Transformation.
+Addison-Wesley Signature Series (Cohn), Pearson Education.